AbdullahMalik17/Learning-TypeScript/04step-modules/Inquirer-import-Ecmascript/Readme.md

 ## Changes
 We  do some changes in the tsconfig .json like module .
 We do add type of module in the package.json
+## inquirer/prompt
+It is a latest version of inquirer that allows to typescript .
+We don't need to give a type
 ## parts:-
-### type
-This is a type of variable .
-It's value is written in the string .
-- list:-
-This is  used to make a list of task and we use choices property is used . choices use an array of tasks .
-- confirm:-
-This type returns true or false .
-This type is used when we want to ask a question in yes or no .
-### name
-name is a name of variable .
-It's is written in string .
-It also access the variable by value of name .
 ### message
-It's value is shown in the input in cmd.
+message is always given to every part of inquirer .
+ 1. ### number import
+ when we import a number than we write number with await .
-### validate
+ 2. ### select import
-It is used to validate our message .
-It is used to get the correct input from user .
+Select import is used to make the drop down input .
+We use choices property that takes array of input .
-It uses a function .
-Means it's value is function .
+3. ### input import
+input is used to take any type data .
+4. ### password import
+Password is used to get password .